Clinic for OCD, Anxiety and Related Disorders

-We treat adults, adolescents and children with OCD, Tourette Syndrome (TS), anxiety disorders and other related disorders in our Gainesville, Florida location.
+We treat adults, adolescents and children with OCD, Tourette Syndrome (TS), hoarding disorders, anxiety disorders and other related disorders in our Gainesville, Florida location.
 Being located in the heart of a major medical center, we can also perform comprehensive diagnostic tests as appropriate.

 What is Obsessive-Compulsive Disorder?

 Obsessive-compulsive disorder (OCD) is characterized by recurrent and disturbing thoughts (called obsessions) and/or repetitive, ritualized behaviors that the person feels driven to perform (called compulsions).
 Obsessions can also take the form of intrusive images or unwanted impulses.
 Instead of performing compulsions, some people avoid feared situations or objects.